NoWauu/V-lib/backend/README.md

 python manage.py runserver
 ```

-You might need to do:
+You might need to execute, if asked in the terminal:
 ```bash
 python manage.py migrate
 ```

-Do it if it is asked in the terminal.